exoplatform/exo-documentation/docs/PersonalApplications.rst

 .. tip:: The star button contains three statuses:

          - |AC_image15| Grey color, not clickable: for mandatory applications
-         - |AC_image17| Yellow borders and white body: for application not yet favorized
+         - |AC_image17| Yellow borders and white body: for applications not yet favorized
          - |AC_image16| Yellow color: for applications already favorized

 You can favorite an application in the Application Center by clicking on the :ref:`star button <star-button>` in the application's card.